UPDATE: December 2018

 If you are looking for a unique travel experience in Asia, consider spending some time at a Thai homestay.

 The family who run this Thai homestay have been here for generations and are primarily shrimp farmers.
 They have several large ponds for fresh water and shrimp.
 If you like fishing, you are also in luck as their property runs down to the Khao Saming River.
-Boats can be taken out in the evening to see the fireflies.

 For nature lovers, there are dozens of fruit trees, tropical plants and even a kitchen garden.
 Sitting quietly here you will start to see all kinds of interesting local wildlife, birds and insects.